How to Punctuate Bulleted and Numbered Lists

 The advantage of lists is that they jump out at readers.
 However, if lists contain typos or inconsistencies then those will jump out at readers too.
 So it’s crucial to format and punctuate lists correctly, or your entire document can look sloppy.

-You can check your lists faster and more easily by using PerfectIt, which is a Microsoft Word Add-in.
-You just click run and it checks your document (and it has a 14 day free trial, which you can download here).
+You can check your lists faster and more easily by using PerfectIt, which is a Microsoft Word Plug-in.
+You just click run and it checks your document (and it has a 14-day free trial, which you can download here).

 In the rest of this article, the term ‘bulleted lists’ is used to refer to both bulleted and numbered lists because in most cases the rules governing these two styles of list are identical.